Difference Between Sole Proprietorship and LLC

 A sole proprietorship is just what its name suggests.
 It is a business where only one person runs and operates a business.
 Here no concept of a business partner can be present.

-This is the simplest form of a business.
+This is the simplest form of business.
 Therefore, it is suitable for startups that run on small capital.

 It gets categorized as an unincorporated business.